-Because of the recent dwindling honeybee population, known as Colony Collapse Disorder (CCD), and the general environmental consciousness, the public as a whole is shifting to seeking safe and non-toxic honeybee removal options when finding bees on their property.
-Adkins bee removal provides information for solving bee problems as well as a help-line and contact form for the US & Canada for removing and relocating bees from structures of: walls, attics, roofs, chimneys, as well as on shrubbery.
+Live Honeybee Removal Because of recent dwindling honeybee population made popular around 2007, known as Colony Collapse Disorder (CCD), and the general environmental consciousness, the public as a whole has shifted to seeking live and non-toxic honeybee removal options when finding bees on their property.
+Adkins bee removal provides information for learning about and solving bee problems as well as a help-line for the US & Canada for removing and relocating bees from structures of: walls, attics, roofs, chimneys, as well as non structurally, trees & shrubbery.